-This Lime-Shallot Purple Asparagus Recipe takes only 15-minutes, and it’s as delicious as it is beautiful.
-It’s the perfect vegan or vegetarian spring or summer side dish!
+Purple Asparagus Recipe with lime and shallots takes only 15-minutes, and it’s as delicious as it is beautiful.
+Purple asparagus recipes are few and far between, so it’s fun to whip this out for the perfect vegan/vegetarian spring or summer side!

 Did you expect it to be a vibrant green beneath it’s purple-reddish exterior?
 It’s beautiful inside and out.